Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 The sound quality is very good, you will hear a balanced reproduction of the sound.
 Well, I have compared the sound quality with other turntables that also have an Om 5e cartridge using the same phono stage and speakers, and guess what?
 Project T1 does sound better.

-As I said above, the turntable has an Ortofon Om 5e moving magnet cartridge with an elliptical diamond tip stylus, which is normally found in turntables in a similar price range, but the combination of the Om 5e cartridge with the lightweight one-piece aluminum tonearm allows the stylus to track the record grooves more accurately.
+As I said above, the turntable has an Ortofon Om 5e moving magnet cartridge with an elliptical diamond tip stylus.
+This stylus is normally found in turntables in a similar price range, but the combination of the Om 5e cartridge with the lightweight one-piece aluminum tonearm allows the stylus to track the record grooves more accurately.

-Normally, other cartridges like Ortofon 2m red or Nagaoka mp110 do some optimization on the sound to boost the lows or highs, but the Om 5e cartridge outputs a very balanced sound, i.e., no other frequency is compromised to boost another one, which I liked a lot.
+Normally, other cartridges like Ortofon 2m red or Nagaoka mp110 optimize the sound to boost the lows or highs, but the Om 5e cartridge outputs a very balanced sound, i.e., no other frequency is compromised to boost another one, which I liked a lot.

-On top of that, you will get a heavy glass platter, which is a lot better than the plastic and aluminum platters that you get with other turntables, and this platter dampens the vibrations further and improves the sound quality.
+You will get a heavy glass platter, which is much better than the plastic and aluminum platters that you get with other turntables.
+This platter dampens the vibrations further and improves the sound quality.

-Well, the in-built phono stage is good, but an external phono stage does beat the internal phono preamp sound quality very easily.
+Well, the in-built phono stage is good, but an external phono stage easily beats the internal phono preamp sound quality very easily.
 Although beginners won’t notice a major difference, a seasoned audiphone will.

 3) Build quality is amazing (handmade unit):